Ms. Liew's Class

 • Keep the lines of communication open.
 I am here to help you succeed, but I can't help you with a problem that I don't know about.

-• Arrive on time with all your materials and be seated in your desk ready to start class when the bell rings.
+• Arrive on time with all your materials and be ready to learn when the bell rings.

 • Keep track of your own materials, assignments and important dates.